jeremytammik/tbc/a/1975_nairobi.md

 I am also continuing with my normal work, i.e., supporting the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) and blogging.

-Plus, I received my new PC, a Macbook
+Plus, I received my new PC, a MacBook M1, and am hoping to set it up during my visit here.
+Hopefully, the reports on running Windows in Parallels and [Revit on the MacBook M1](https://kinship.io/blog/revit-m1-macbook-pro/) will indeed work out.

 ####<a name="3"></a> NetTopologySuite in Revit Add-Ins

-Returning to the Revit API,
+Returning to the Revit API and current cases,
 Benoit Favre, CEO of [etudes &amp; automates](http://www.etudesetautomates.com), made an interesting suggestion in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread